Updated May 2020

 Medical Marijuana in Washington D.C.

 The District of Columbia’s City Council then unanimously approved the Legalization of Marijuana for Medical Treatment Amendment to legalize medical marijuana in 2010.

 Several changes to the law have been made since it took effect.
 In 2014, the Medical Marijuana Advisory Committee announced it would be adding new qualifying conditions and passed emergency legislation to lift restrictions on physicians to make it easier for patients diagnosed with conditions like PTSD and epilepsy to quality.
 In September 2016, Mayor Muriel Bowser issued a directive to double the amount of cannabis medical marijuana patients can purchase in a 30-day period to 4 ounces.

 On November 1, 2016, the D.C.
 Council unanimously passed B21-0210 to allow registered nurses, physician assistants, dentists, and naturopathic physicians to recommend medicinal cannabis and to require that an independent laboratory test all marijuana.
 The bill also includes a provision that allows patients to purchase cannabis from any dispensary rather than being limited to one.

-There are currently 5 medical marijuana dispensaries and 8 cultivation centers operating in Washington D.C.
+There are currently seven medical marijuana dispensaries and eight cultivation centers operating in Washington D.C.
 Licensing of dispensaries is operated by the Washington D.C.
 Department of Health.
 In August 2019, Mayor Muriel Bowser announced that Washington, D.C. dispensaries would accept medical marijuana cards from any state in the U.S.

-Medical marijuana can be approved for any debilitating condition as long as recommended by a DC licensed doctor.
+Medical marijuana can be approved for any debilitating condition as long as it is recommended by a DC licensed doctor.

 Consumption of CBD from Hemp Oil in Washington D.C.